 2. Monthly Retainer

 Monthly retainer agreements are great for ongoing support from your VA.
-Whether it’s 20 hours, 40 hours or more a month, your VA is a valuable member of your business.
+Whether it’s 20 hours, 40 hours or more a month, your VA is a valuable member of your business and team on this package.

 3. Project Based

-Price would be based on the scope of the project with an agreed upon deadline.
+The price would be based on the scope of the project with an agreed upon deadline between both parties.

-As with any employee, it’s important to have open communication with your VA and a discussion about expectations at the beginning.
-Not only laying out the forms of communication (email, slack, Voxer, FB Messenger, Whatsapp, etc) but also identifying working hours will be vital to your working relationship .
+As with any team member, it’s important to have open communication with your Virtual Assistant and hold a discussion about expectations at the beginning.
+It’s best to discuss the forms of communication (email, slack, Voxer, FB Messenger, Whatsapp, etc) as well as the general working hours for each party.

 Regardless of the situation, it’s good to know how and when each of you can get a hold of the other when needed.

 And as with any new partnership, it may take a little time to find the rhythm, but in the end it will be worth it!
-Your VA will be your biggest cheerleader celebrating with you in all the small and big wins in your business.
+Your Virtual Assistant will be your biggest cheerleader celebrating with you in all the small and big wins in your business.